m2ux/pc-cardano-node/README.md

 # Partner Chains Stack: Cardano Node
 > [!WARNING]
-> This repo is under heavy development and may be incomplete and/or change without warning
+> This repo is under active development and may be incomplete and/or change without warning

 ## Purpose